KKAARRIIMM15/KKAARRIIMM15/README.md

 ## i've worked on a numper of projects in some areas.

-### Hardware Projects
+### IOT Projects
 - 🚑 (patient monitoring system)
   How it Works:
-  IOT patient data transfers from Arduino remote sensors to Java server using MQTT protocol then Java server alerts trigger if vitals exceed safe limits.
+  patient data transfers from Arduino remote sensors to Java server using MQTT protocol then Java server alerts trigger if vitals exceed safe limits.

 - 🚦 Smart Traffic Light System